maha-hamza/Messaging-Backend/README.md

    MessageController -> line 32
    KafkaUtils -> lines 23/24 (They check is the topic exists, if not it create it so no message will be missed)

+###### To Enhance
+   I want to work in stabalizing the kafka configuration so we would have it uncommented. in general kafka is highly availabel framework so downtime is not expected intensively in real life, but i don't like to risk it